There’s so much choice out there when it comes to recumbent exercise bikes it can be very confusing trying to pick out the right one for your needs.

 Needs a mains power supply

-Most of the heavy work has been done for you when its come to assembly, 90% of this recumbent arrives pre-assembled, just the stabilizing feet, the seat and monitor need to be attached to the machine.
+Most of the heavy work has been done for you when its come to the assembly, 90% of this recumbent arrives pre-assembled, just the stabilizing feet, the seat and monitor need to be attached to the machine.

 Most users found the instructions to be clear and many said the bike was very easy to assemble, with build times of between 30-60mins.